National Treasures – The Complete Singles: Background

 National Treasures includes most of the band's singles from 1991's "Motown Junk", their first charting single, to 2011's "This Is the Day", which was recorded especially for this collection.
 Despite the "complete singles" title, National Treasures does not contain every Manic Street Preachers single.
-Non-charting early releases, "Suicide Alley" (1988) and "Strip It Down" from the New Art Riot EP (1990), for which the band's first promotional video was made, are not included.
+Missing are the band's debut single "Suicide Alley" (1988) and any tracks from the New Art Riot EP (1990), neither of which charted.
 The 1992 version of "You Love Us" is included, but the original 1991 single version is not.
 For the band's two double-A sided singles, "Love's Sweet Exile/Repeat" (1992) and "Faster/P.C.P."
 (1994), only one song from each is included, "Love's Sweet Exile" and "Faster".
+Although it made the UK singles chart, the band's 2008 cover of "Umbrella" by Rihanna is not included as it was download-only, and not considered an official single by the band themselves.
+The band's ninth studio album, Journal for Plague Lovers (2009), is not represented as no singles were officially released from the album.

-The collection also excludes singles that were not chart-eligible, such as the fanzine-only single "UK Channel Boredom" (1990), singles released in other territories such as the Japanese only singles "Further Away" (1996) and "Nobody Loved You" (1998), and singles released only as limited-edition vinyl, CDs and downloads (1991's "Feminine Is Beautiful", 2005's God Save the Manics EP, 2007's "Underdogs" and "The Ghosts of Christmas", and 2008's "Umbrella").
-In addition, National Treasures contains nothing from the Manics' ninth studio album, Journal for Plague Lovers (2009) because officially, no singles were released from that album (although the track "Jackie Collins Existential Question Time" did receive airplay).
-For a feature article in the 4 October 2011 issue of the NME, to promote National Treasures, Manic Street Preachers James Dean Bradfield, Nicky Wire, and Sean Moore were asked to rank a list of 40 of their singles: the 38 tracks from National Treasures plus "Suicide Alley" and "Strip It Down".
+The collection also excludes singles that were not chart-eligible (1990's "UK Channel Boredom", 2007's "Underdogs" and "The Ghosts of Christmas", and any tracks from 1991's Feminine Is Beautiful EP or 2005's God Save the Manics EP).
+Non-UK singles, such as the Japanese-only "Further Away" (1996) and "Nobody Loved You" (1998), are also not included.

+For a feature article in the 4 October 2011 issue of the NME, to promote National Treasures, Manic Street Preachers - James Dean Bradfield, Nicky Wire, and Sean Moore - were asked to rank a list of 40 of their singles: the 38 tracks from National Treasures plus "Suicide Alley" and "Strip It Down" (from the New Art Riot EP).

 Release

 National Treasures was released in three formats: a standard 2CD edition, a deluxe 2CD/1DVD edition, and a Super Deluxe edition.
-The Super Deluxe edition contains 7" reproductions of each of these singles, as well as New Art Riot.
-A 14 track "Selected Singles" sampler was also released as a vinyl with Q Magazine containing an exclusive track, a cover of John Cale's "The Endless Plain of Fortune".
+The DVD of the deluxe 2CD/1DVD edition features the music videos to the tracks featured on the album as well as the video for the original 1991 single version of "You Love Us", an alternate video for "Autumnsong", and the video for "Jackie Collins Existential Question Time" from Journal for Plague Lovers.
+The Super Deluxe edition contains the 38 CD singles with their original B-sides in mini-vinyl replica sleeves, as well as 7" vinyls of "Suicide Alley", the New Art Riot EP, and "Jackie Collins Existential Question Time", plus the DVD.
+A 14 track National Treasures – Selected Singles sampler was also released as a vinyl with Q Magazine containing an exclusive track, a cover of John Cale's "The Endless Plain of Fortune".

 The album is certified Gold in the UK, it also charted in Ireland, Spain and in Japan.
 The album was promoted with a show at the O_{2} Arena.